The Campaign to Fix the Debt is a non-partisan campaign to put America on a better fiscal and economic path.

 - The plan should be conducive to long-term economic growth, protect the vulnerable, include credible enforcement mechanisms to ensure that the debt reduction is achieved, and leave the next generation better off.

-Concerned Americans are encouraged to sign the Citizen’s Petition to Fix the Debt and join the Campaign at www.FixTheDebt.org.
+Concerned Americans are encouraged to sign up and join the Campaign at www.FixTheDebt.org.

 Download the Core Principles of the Campaign to Fix the Debt.
 [PDF]